Constraining black hole mimickers with gravitational wave observations: Constraining the properties of polytropic stars with GW observations

+Figure~\ref{fig:polytrope_constraints} (left and middle panels) shows the estimated $\Lambda_\textsc{ul}$ for various polytropic indices.
+The shaded region corresponds to observed $\Lambda_\textsc{ul} < \Lambda_\mathrm{min}$ (theoretical), and is therefore ruled out by such a GW event.
+In the right panel, in addition to the excluded region in $n$ from the tidal deformation, we also show the shaded region in $n - K$ space that is ruled out by having the observed $m_\textsc{ll} > M_\mathrm{max}$.

 We find that for the values of $n$ for which we have sufficient numbers of samples with $\Lambda$s above the minimum allowed by the EOS (i.e., just the ones to the left of the gap in the middle panel of Fig.~\ref{fig:polytrope_constraints}, with $n$ at most $0.9$), we constrain the radii of the stars (at the $90\%$ credible level) to be at most $2.6$--$3.5$ times the Schwarzschild radius associated with their mass (increasing with increasing $n$); these range from $1.4$ to $2.0$ times the minimum radius allowed by the EOS.
-The masses of the stars are constrained to be within $0.6$ to $0.9$ of the maximum mass, with this fraction increasing with increasing $n$.
+The masses of the stars are constrained to be at least $60\%$ to $90\%$ of the maximum mass, with this fraction increasing with increasing $n$.

-The upper cutoff frequencies used in our analysis range up to $1.2$ times the dominant gravitational wave frequency corresponding to the innermost stable circular orbit of a Schwarzschild black hole with the same mass as the binary's total detector-frame mass, $f_\text{ISCO} = [\pi 6^{3/2}(M_1^z + M_2^z)]^{-1}$ (in $G = c = 1$ units), in steps of $0.05$.
+The upper cutoff frequencies used in our analysis range up to $1.2$ times the dominant gravitational wave frequency corresponding to the innermost stable circular orbit of a Schwarzschild black hole with the same mass as the binary's total detector-frame mass, $f_\text{ISCO} = [\pi 6^{3/2}(m_1^z + m_2^z)]^{-1}$ (in $G = c = 1$ units), in steps of $0.05f_\text{ISCO}$.
+Here $m_{1,2}^z$ are the detector-frame individual masses of the binary.
 The lower cutoff frequency is always $15$~Hz.
 The results shown come from upper cutoff frequencies of $0.8$, $0.85$, or $0.9$ times $f_\text{ISCO}$ for the cases to the left of the gap in Fig.~\ref{fig:polytrope_constraints}, and $1.2f_\text{ISCO}$ for the ones to the right of the gap.
+This is why the constraints to the right of the gap have no $n$ dependence.
 The frequency of $1.2f_\text{ISCO}$ is still well below the binary black hole merger frequency (taken to be the frequency of the peak of the dominant mode of the waveform and computed using the fit from~\cite{Bohe:2016gbl}) for all samples we consider.
 These upper cutoff frequencies correspond to orbital separations of $\sim 200$--$700$~km for the systems considered.